 Times Have Changed

 Decades ago a business could plan five, or even ten years into the future.
-They could set goals on sales and profits, and often they would reach or exceed them.
+They could set goals for sales and profits, and often they would reach or exceed them.
 Unfortunately, that is definitely not the case today.

 - People also are more polarized now than they have been in decades.
 They are either at one extreme or the other.
 The middle class has been hollowed out.

 - The amount of information available to everyone is increasing at a dizzying pace.
 Until 1900 the amount of information doubled every 100 years.
 By 1950 the amount had doubled in 50 years.
 Now it doubles every 13 months.
 Within ten years that will drop to 12 hours.